Company: Lexington Law

 Lexington Law begins the process by signing up customers who will then need to forward copies of their consumer credit reports to the credit specialists.
 The Lexington team will then work with the customer to decide which items on the reports should be disputed.
 The team will also evaluate which interventions can be completed with creditors, collectors, and the credit reporting bureaus.
 Once the dispute letters have been sent out, Lexington Law requests all correspondence to be forwarded to the credit specialists for evaluation and follow up.

-Lexington Law offers three options for services and pricing.
-The Regular service includes the basic services for disputing credit report information for a monthly fee of $59.99.
-There is also the Concord Standard service ($79.95/month) and the Concord Premier service ($99.95/month).
+Lexington Law’s basic services for disputing credit report information start at $79.95.
+There is also a Premier service option for $99.95/month.
 These upgraded services feature other assistance including creditor intervention, validation of debts, and monthly analysis of the consumer’s credit score.

 Lexington Law does not offer a refund or a guarantee on services provided.
 Their website contends that no guarantees are possible much like in a court of law.